leapdao/meta/playbook/bounties.md

 Gardener is expected to:

-* find a Worker for the Bounty
+* find a Worker for the Bounty.
-* help the Worker to understand the scope of the Bounty
+* help the Worker to understand the scope of the Bounty.
 * find a Reviewer for the Bounty.
-* ensure the Bounty doesn’t get stalled (see "Expiration" section)
+* ensure the Bounty doesn’t get stalled (see "Expiration" section).
-* request the payout for the Bounty once it is done and reviewed (see "Payout" section below)
+* request the payout for the Bounty once it is done and reviewed (see "Payout" section below).

 ### Worker